Observe. Learn. Contribute. Go beyond.

 Due to the high volume of applications, please do not call or email as STC Education will not be able to return calls or emails in a timely manner.
 All candidates will receive an email verification of receipt.
 Please allow 1-2 weeks for processing.

-Each summer, the Education Department invites a number of college students to help facilitate its summer education program, Camp Shakespeare.
+Each summer, the Engagement and Education Department invites a number of college students to help facilitate its summer education program, Camp Shakespeare.
 Ideal for candidates interested in exploring careers in theatre education.
 Exceptional candidates will have prior experience working with youth, preferably in the arts.
 These summer education internships are full-time, short-term engagements that span from late-June to mid-August.
 Summer interns receive a weekly stipend, but are not provided with housing.